 Jewish Holidays in Biblical and Talmudic Literature (REL480)

 Traditional classroom-based offered at Maalot, Jerusalem, and other authorized locations.
 Distance learning and hybrid options available.

 Instructional delivery format:

-Upon successful completion of the course, students will be able to: identify the Biblical and Rabbinic sources of Jewish holidays and discuss the role they play in the development of the Jewish people, according to classical and modern Jewish thinkers.
+Upon successful completion of the course, students will be able to: analyze the Biblical, Talmudic, and Rabbinic sources of significant Jewish dates and the practices and concepts associated with them, and their significance in the writings of classical and modern Jewish thinkers.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, or Religious Studies (10/10) (8/15 revalidation).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, or Religious Studies (10/10) (8/15 revalidation) (3/21 revalidation).